-2.30.1.
+2.33.1.
 The table "Variation of load capacity with speed" is not applicable to the "supplementary service description".

-2.30.2.
-The table "Variation of load capacity with speed" is not applicable to "Improved Flexion" or "Very High Flexion" tyres."

-2.31.
+2.34.
 "Maximum load rating" means the maximum mass the tyre is rated to carry:

-2.31.1.
-It must not exceed the percentage of the value associated with the relevant load capacity index of the tyre as indicated in the table "Load-capacity variation with speed" (see paragraph 2.30. above), with reference to the category of use, the speed category symbol of the tyre and the speed capability of the vehicle to which the tyre is fitted;
+2.34.1.
+It must not exceed the percentage of the value associated with the relevant load capacity index of the tyre as indicated in the table "Load-capacity variation with speed" (see paragraph 2.30. and 2.33. above), with reference to the category of use, the speed category symbol of the tyre and the speed capability of the vehicle to which the tyre is fitted;